Department of History

-Students will explore and evaluate specific topics in historical research.
-They will also be required to write an extensive research paper on the topic using primary and secondary sources.
+Students examine specific topics and conduct historical research, producing an extensive research paper using primary and secondary sources.

 Prerequisite: Senior standing in history or departmental approval.

-Nancy E Baker, PHD, Associate Professor of History, Interim Associate Vice Provost, Department of History, PHD, Harvard University; AM, Harvard University; MA, George Washington University; BA, Rutgers University
+Nancy E Baker, PHD, Associate Professor of History, Department of History, PHD, Harvard University; AM, Harvard University; MA, George Washington University; BA, Rutgers University